Model-agnostic search of gravitational wave echoes in LVK data: Introduction

 \section{Introduction}

-The discovery of \acp{GW} from \ac{CBC} by the \ac{LVK} has opened a new window for exploring the universe~\cite{LIGOScientific:2016aoc}.
+The discovery of \acp{GW} from \ac{CBC} by the \ac{LVK} has opened a new window for exploring the Universe~\cite{LIGOScientific:2016aoc}.
 To date, more than $200$ \ac{CBC} events have been detected~\cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,KAGRA:2021vkt,LIGOScientific:2025slb}.
-Among these, the recent detection of GW250114 during the \ac{LVK} O4 observing run stands as a notable milestone, as its high ringdown \ac{SNR} has enabled precise tests of black hole spectroscopy~\cite{LIGOScientific:2025rid,LIGOScientific:2025obp}.
-While the \acp{QNM} excited during the early ringdown have successfully validated the light ring structure predicted by general relativity~\cite{Isi:2019aib,Capano:2021etf,Cotesta:2022pci,Wang:2024jlz,Giesler:2024hcr,Berti:2025hly}, they remain largely insensitive to near-horizon corrections in the high redshift regime.
+Among these, the recent detection of GW250114 during the \ac{LVK} O4 observing run stands as a notable milestone: its high ringdown \ac{SNR} has enabled precise black hole spectroscopy~\cite{LIGOScientific:2025rid,LIGOScientific:2025wao}.
+While the early ringdown waveforms are broadly consistent with the predictions of \ac{GR} for Kerr \acp{BH}~\cite{Isi:2019aib,Capano:2021etf,Cotesta:2022pci,Wang:2024jlz,Giesler:2024hcr,Berti:2025hly}, they remain largely insensitive to near-horizon corrections, as the large gravitational redshift near the horizon would push potential deviations to much later times.
 If the merger remnant is an \ac{UCO} with a reflective surface located just outside the would-be horizon, as suggested by various quantum-gravity inspired models, \acp{GW} would be trapped between the light-ring potential barrier and this interior boundary.
-The repeated, gradual leakage of waves outside the barrier produces a series of quasi-periodic wavelets following the initial ringdown signal, known as gravitational wave echoes~\cite{Cardoso:2016rao,Cardoso:2016oxy,Holdom:2016nek,Bueno:2017hyj,Zhang:2017jze,Urbano:2018nrs,Mannarelli:2018pjb,Li:2019kwa,Cardoso:2019apo,Conklin:2019fcs,Wang:2019rcf,Holdom:2020onl,Fang:2021iyf,Vlachos:2021weq,Zhang:2021fla,Huang:2021qwe,Konoplya:2022zym,Abedi:2022omf,Yang:2022ryf,Vellucci:2022hpl,Guo:2022umh,Mukherjee:2022wws,Oshita:2023tlm,Saketh:2024ojw,Yang:2024rms,Yang:2024prm,Zhu:2024gvl,Lin:2025lsz,Cao:2025qxt,Hu:2025beh,Terashima:2025tct}.
+The repeated, gradual leakage of waves through the barrier produces a series of quasiperiodic wavelets following the initial ringdown signal, known as gravitational wave echoes~\cite{Cardoso:2016rao,Cardoso:2016oxy,Bueno:2017hyj,Zhang:2017jze,Urbano:2018nrs,Mannarelli:2018pjb,Li:2019kwa,Cardoso:2019apo,Conklin:2019fcs,Wang:2019rcf,Holdom:2020onl,Fang:2021iyf,Vlachos:2021weq,Zhang:2021fla,Huang:2021qwe,Ikeda:2021uvc,Konoplya:2022zym,Abedi:2022omf,Yang:2022ryf,Vellucci:2022hpl,Guo:2022umh,Mukherjee:2022wws,Oshita:2023tlm,Saketh:2024ojw,Yang:2024rms,Yang:2024prm,Zhu:2024gvl,Lin:2025lsz,Cao:2025qxt,Hu:2025beh,Terashima:2025tct}.
 Notably, the time delay for the echo wavelets remains observationally accessible even for the extreme case in which the reflective surface lies only a Planck length outside the would-be horizon.